Centers and Azumaya loci of finite $W$-algebras: Introduction

 \section{Introduction}

-A finite $W$-algebra $U(\ggg_\bbc,\hat e)$ is a certain associative algebra associated to a complex semisimple Lie algebra ${\ggg_\bbc}$ and a nilpotent element $\hat e\in{\ggg}_\bbc$.
+A finite $W$-algebra $U(\ggg_\bbc,\hat e)$ is a certain associative algebra associated to a complex semi-simple Lie algebra ${\ggg_\bbc}$ and a nilpotent element $\hat e\in{\ggg}_\bbc$.
 The study of finite $W$-algebras can be traced back to Kostant's work in the case when $\hat e$ is regular \cite{Ko}, whose construction was generalized to arbitrary even nilpotent elements by Lynch \cite{Ly}.
 Premet developed the finite $W$-algebras in full generality in \cite{Pre1}.
-On his way toward proving the celebrated Kac-Weisfeiler conjecture for Lie algebras of reductive groups in \cite{P1}, Premet first constructed a modular version of finite $W$-algebras $U_\chi(\ggg,e)$ in \cite{Pre1} (they will be called the reduced extended $W$-algebras in this paper).
-By means of a complicated but natural ``admissible'' procedure, the finite $W$-algebras over the field of complex numbers arise from the modular version, and they are shown to be filtrated deformations of the coordinate rings of Slodowy slices.
+After the proof of the celebrated Kac-Weisfeiler conjecture for Lie algebras of reductive groups in \cite{P1}, Premet first constructed a modular version of finite $W$-algebras $U_\chi(\ggg,e)$ in \cite{Pre1} (they will be called the reduced extended $W$-algebras in this paper).
+By means of a complicated but natural ``admissible'' procedure, the finite $W$-algebras over $\bbc$ arise from the modular version, and they are shown to be filtrated deformations of the coordinate rings of Slodowy slices.
 The most important ingredient there is the construction of the PBW basis of finite $W$-algebras (cf. \cite[\S4]{Pre1}).